4 Properties of Materials, Chemical Reactions, and Heat

 Balancing Equations

-The chemical equation described here is balanced, meaning that equal numbers of atoms for each element involved in the reaction are represented on the reactant (left) and product (right) sides.
+The chemical equation in Figure 4.6 is balanced, meaning that equal numbers of atoms for each element involved in the reaction are represented on the reactant (left) and product (right) sides.
 This is a requirement the equation must satisfy to be consistent with the law of conservation of matter.
 It may be confirmed by simply summing the numbers of atoms on either side of the arrow and comparing these sums to ensure they are equal.
 Note that the number of atoms for a given element is calculated by multiplying the coefficient of any formula containing that element by the element’s subscript in the formula.
 If an element appears in more than one formula on a given side of the equation, the number of atoms represented in each must be computed and then added together.
 For example, both product species in the example reaction, CO2 and H2O, contain the element oxygen, and so the number of oxygen atoms on the product side of the equation is

 (1 CO2 molecule × 2 O atoms per CO2 molecule) + (2 H2O molecules × 1 O atom per H2O molecule) = 4 O atoms